Archive for the ‘writing’ Tag

 One of the stars of the night for me!!!
 Indian tiger centipede, huge, maybe 12 cm or so.
 Scolopendra hardwickei

-A lovely ant-lion, one of the Giant Ant-Lions,
+A lovely ant-lion, one of the Giant Ant-Lions.
+According to the knowledgeable gentleman at iNaturalist:

 iNat suggests perhaps genus Thereuopoda for this centipede: